scholarships

 (impact year 2019)

-Jon is currently an 11th grader at “Mehmet Akif” high school in Prishtina.
+Jon (on the right in the first picture) is currently an 11th grader at “Mehmet Akif” high school in Prishtina.
 He is a semi-professional chess player with a love for the natural sciences.
-He has won first place in the national Chemistry Competition and the Kosovar Physics Olympiad (three years in a row).
+He has won first place in the national Chemistry Competition and the Kosovar Physics Olympiad.
 He has also won first place at various debate tournaments.
-Besides being a member of the ATOMI institute for gifted students, Jon is also a piano player, a junior table tennis player and does a lot of volunteering in various charities around Kosovo.

-Jon was chosen to represent Kosovo, for the first time in history, at the European Physics Olympiad (EuPhO) (
+Jon and four other students were chosen to represent Kosovo, for the first time in history, at the European Physics Olympiad (EuPhO) (

-https://eupho2019.lv/) held in Riga, Latvia this year.
-EuPhO is a contest for high school students.
-In addition to the International Physics Olympiad (started in 1967) there exist traditions of regional competitions such as Asian Physics Olympiad (since 2000) and Ibero-American Physics Olympiad (since 1991).
+https://eupho2019.lv/) held in Riga, Latvia.
 The concept of EuPhO is similar to real research situations, with short problems description and plenty of space for creative solutions.
 Jon has never had the opportunity to attend these international contests and therefore sent in an application to our foundation, expressing his desire to be the first to represent his country.

 In his application Jon stated:

-”Physics is one my favourite fields and participating in EuPhO is a dream come true to get more depth of the field and module knowledge to get to the same levels as other parts of the world, so for me it’s the open chance to seek more through the impact of Physics in social life all over the world.”
+”Physics is one my favourite fields and participating in EuPhO is a dream come true to get more depth of the field and module knowledge to get to the same levels as other parts of the world.”

 As a foundation, we thought this was an excellent opportunity for Jon and wanted to fully support him in participating in this wonderful contest.